4004km, 47,895m, 22 days - 1 rest day, how hard can it be?

 They are now setting out to complete the Giro d'Italia of the same year, all for the same amazing causes.

-We are aiming to raise £20,000 so far for Cancer Research UK, Herts Young Homeless and Harrison’s Fund, a charity set up by my cousin Alex Smith for his son.
+We are aiming to raise £20,000 for Cancer Research UK, Herts Young Homeless and Harrison’s Fund, a charity set up by Will's cousin Alex Smith for his son.
 Young Harrison has Duchenne muscular dystrophy and the charity will help fund research into cures.

 The Challenge

-We have a core of five riders who will be taking on this gruelling challenge:
+The team consists of five core riders who will be taking on this gruelling challenge:

 Will Jackson-Moore, James Lumpkin, Scott Burgess, Andy Carson and Simon Abrahams will cycle over 4,000km in 22 days and climb nearly 48,000m with just 1 rest day from August 1 -25 recreating the 1968 Giro route from the year Will was born.

-People (including former Professional riders) question if we can complete this sort of distance in the same number of days with only 1 rest day, the benefit of a peloton and amusingly observe we won’t have any of the “supplements” prevalent in the 60s.
-All I will say is that it will take a great deal to stop us.
+People (including former Professional riders) question if this sort of distance can be completed in the same number of days with only 1 rest day, it will take more than hills and distance to stop us.
+You can join our Strava club at the link below to keep track of our ride.

 sports therapist, masseur and bike fitter